 The Western Cape Department of Cultural Affairs and Sport (DCAS) recognises the importance of cultural traditional practices.

 As a cultural rite of passage, male initiation illustrates the transition from boyhood to manhood.
 There are two seasons in the Western Cape for this noble tradition.
-Each year the winter initiation takes place from May−July and the summer season is from November−January.
+Each year winter initiation takes place from May to July and the summer season is from November to January.

 DCAS promotes safe and healthy initiation through its initiation guidelines, the development of appropriate infrastructure at initiation sites and by involving custodians throughout the province.
 It also draws on the intellectual capacity of cultural and medical practitioners.